Overview

 ai-example.sx

-let response = await ai::complete(prompt)
+let response = infer(prompt)

-// Structured extraction
+// Structured extraction with type safety

-let invoice = await ai::extract<InvoiceData>(document)
+let invoice = infer<InvoiceData>(document)

 Language Influences